gurleen-s/TVB-multiscale/README.md

 'input/<subject_name>_fullextinp1000.txt'

 5. Outputs are stored in the folder 'output'.
 Files with prefix 'BOLD_' contain simulated fMRI time series (time x nodes)- Files with prefix 'SV_' contain state variables (time x n * state_variable).
 Please refer to lines 885 to 923 of the C code for the sorting of state variables.
 If you perform a large number of simulations, consider commenting out these lines, as the produced state variable files will be very large (several GB per file depending on simulated time).

 Questions? michael.schirner@charite.de or petra.ritter@charite.de

+empirical_structural_connectomes -> SCs.mat
+    - SC struct
+        - sub_id: 15 IDs
+        - weights variable of dimension: 68x68 for each sub_id